6 Natural Ways to Treat Bruises

 Did you know that arnica cream is a great, natural way to treat bruises?
-Besides reducing inflammation and pain due to its painkilling ability, arnica cream will help bruises heal faster.
+Besides reducing inflammation and pain thanks to its painkilling ability, arnica cream will help with bruises.

 Bruises are produced when small blood vessels burst.

-Some symptoms they make come with are pain, inflammation, and discoloration of the skin.
+Some symptoms that may accompany them are pain, inflammation, and discoloration of the skin.

-The area may get discolored and become sensitive to touch immediately and then turn blueish.
-Later, it may turn yellowish-green until finally going back to normal.
+The area may get discolored and immediately become sensitive to touch.
+After that, it will usually turn blueish.
+Later, it may turn yellowish-green for a while before finally going back to normal.

 They usually come as a result of a blow, fall, or sports injury.